Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 }
 ```

-There are also some functions to do the same thing using macros.
+If you want a macro to cancel a one-shot on steroids, you can use some [functions](#Functions) to do that.

 &nbsp;</br>
 ## Optional behaviours